rrazo1524/multi-os-network-lab/README.md

 As new labs are completed, this repository will continue to expand with projects covering Linux administration, web services, firewall configuration, log analysis, vulnerability assessment, Windows Server, Active Directory, and cybersecurity fundamentals.

 The goal of this repository is to demonstrate continuous hands-on learning while building a professional portfolio for careers in IT support, system administration, network engineering, and cybersecurity.

+The portfolio emphasizes repeatable, well-documented lab exercises that demonstrate practical problem-solving and progressively build enterprise system administration and cybersecurity skills.

 ---